Skip to main content

 Kristina, who is studying a Masters of Environmental Natural Resource Management, says getting peat depth measurements essentially required digging a small hole and then jamming a long steel probe through the peat until a solid layer of sand or clay is hit.

-For one measurement in Orini, Waikato district, the team probed thier way through 13 metres of peat, unable to push further to retrieve the true depth due to obstruction by sticks.
+For one measurement in Orini, Waikato district, the team probed their way through 13 metres of peat, unable to push further to retrieve the true depth due to obstruction by sticks.
 The average peat depth across the region was 3 metres.

 “I was amazed at how it’s a living ecosystem, growing and accumulating down there.
 When you’re moving the probe through, you can feel the ground move beneath your feet.”